apanay20/Image-Stitching/README.md

 ## Prerequisites

-Below are shown the necessary python libraries to run the project.
+Below are shown the necessary python libraries for the project.
 * OpenCV
   ```sh
   pip install opencv-python